brunston/pipya/README.md

 ## Dependencies:
 Pipya requires feedparser and ANSI.sys (for colors) support in Windows.

+Pipya also requires a free Wunderground API key located in a file called api.key in the main directory

 ## Example commands:
 	please fetch me the weather